-In the 1890s, Aimée (Crocker) Gillig astonished New York society when she returned from one of her journeys with two elegant specimens of chromatic needlework on her person.
+In 1892 and 1894, Aimée (Crocker) Gillig went on extended tours of Japan.
+She astonished New York society when she returned from one of her journeys with two elegant specimens of chromatic needlework on her person.
 On one of her legs had been delicately and colorfully etched a snake, a symbol of health.
 On her back a butterfly, a symbol of the soul, poised as if for flight, had been stenciled by the deft puncture of the tattooer.
 News that the Aimée Crocker had become a “tattooed woman” electrified what was already becoming her considerable “public.”
 Aimée remarked, “The free life of wandering had gotten into my blood and the result was that my assimilation into Western living was a fairly complicated process… They made me out to be a rather scandalous sort of person, but I think the fun was worth it and that the joke was on them.”

-Aimée Crocker devotes a few pages of her memoirs to legendary Japanese tattoo artist Hori Chiyo who most likely gave her at least one tattoo as he did with many an adventurous Western aristocrat.
+Aimée Crocker devotes a few pages of her memoirs to legendary Japanese tattoo artist Hori Chiyo who most possibly gave her at least one tattoo as he did with many an adventurous Western aristocrat.
 Chiyo was known for his use of bright colors, complex patterns, expressive designs and his innovative anatomically designed Kanto style, whereby a design was so arranged that it represented one thing when the muscles and skin were relaxed, and a totally different idea when they were flexed and tightened.
 Aimée claimed that Chiyo was an artist of the first order and, “a rather remarkable fellow in every way.
 To look at him, you would believe that he had stepped out of a gaudy melodrama during the intermission and had just neglected to remove his make-up and change his costume.”
-Besides tattooing the lovely American heiress, Hori Chiyo etched dragon designs on the arms of the Duke of Clarence and the Duke of York (later King George V), the Duchess of Edinburgh, Queen Olga of Greece and Czar Nicholas II of Russia.
+Hori Chiyo’s larger than life personality and his exquisite designs (the silk robes he wore were as remarkable and detailed as his tattoos) initiated a tsunami of interest of Japanese tattoo styling and with the art of tattooing.
+Hori Chiyo etched dragon designs on the arms of the Duke of Clarence and the Duke of York (later King George V), the Duchess of Edinburgh, Queen Olga of Greece and Czar Nicholas II of Russia.

 The list of royals who had their bodies illustrated in the 1880s and 1890s is extensive and included such names as Prince Henry of Prussia; Archduke Stephen of Austria; Archduke Franz Ferdinand d’Este; Prince and Princess Waldemar of Denmark; the Duke of Genoa; the Duke of York; the Dukes of Marlborough, Manchester and Newcastle; the Marquis of Salisbury; the Grand Dukes Alexis, Constantine and Michael of Russia; Prince Henry of Prussia, brother of Kaiser Wilhelm II; King Oscar of Sweden; the Duke of Genoa, brother of Queen Marguerite of Italy; Prince George of Greece; and the Grand Duke of Saxe-Cobury and Gotha.
 Winston Churchill’s mother, Lady Randolph Churchill, had a tattoo of a snake around her wrist, which she covered with a diamond bracelet at formal occasions.
 The noblemen and noblewomen’s tattoos were often very Asian, very elaborate designs.
 The tattoo became a commodified product of colonialism.